gigawhitlocks/emacs-configs/readme.md

 Go support requires some dependencies.
 I will try to list them all here.
 Stuff I have installed has some overlap because of the in-progress move to LSP, but I'll prune it later.

--   First, `go` itself must be installed, install however, and avalailable on the `PATH`.
+-   First, `go` itself must be installed, install however, and available on the `PATH`.

 -   `gopls`, the language server for LSP mentioned above <https://github.com/golang/tools/blob/master/gopls/doc/user.md>.
 I have been just running this off of `master` so I can experience all the latest ~~bugs~~ features, so clone the gopls project (TODO find the url for it and put a link here) and `go install` it.
 After you're done `gopls` should also be on the `PATH`.
 [Directions for configuring `gopls` through this file are found here.](https://github.com/golang/tools/blob/master/gopls/doc/emacs.md#gopls-configuration)